Mission Lane Visa® Credit Card review: Short-term credit building at a low cost

 Why you might want a different credit-building card

-The Mission Lane Visa doesn’t offer much else other than its credit-building features and accessibility to people with bad or fair credit.
-If you want extra incentives like rewards or more cardholder perks, you'll want to pick another card.
+The Mission Lane Visa doesn’t offer much beyond its credit-building features and accessibility to people with bad or fair credit.
+You’ll want to look at other cards if you want extra incentives like rewards, more attractive perks or lower fees.

 Rewards: No rewards program or welcome offer